 Lepidolite is type of mica containing lithium.
-It occurs almost exclusively in granitic pegmatites in association with other lithium-bearing minerals such as
+It occurs almost exclusively in granitic pegmatites in association with other lithium-bearing minerals.

 Lepidolite’s energy works well with its “friends” – crystal associates formed in the same geological environment.
 Try it in combination with Amazonite, Moonstone, and Tourmaline

 |Color||Lilac, purple, pink, also colorless, grey and yellow|